Forcepoint Alternative (2026): Why Zscaler, Netskope, and Cisco Umbrella Aren't an Architectural Upgrade

 Customer evidence: cloud-proxy SWG replacement

 • Greylock Partners: Replaced Cisco Umbrella for dope.security.
+27 days first proposal to signed contract.
 The architectural case translates directly to Forcepoint.

 • Outreach Health: Healthcare, 5k-10k employees, 34 offices.
 99% of devices secured within a week.
 70% reduction in web access-related IT tickets in 90 days.